 Figure 1: All gradients are not the same

-how you can cover your slide's background with a Gradient fill in
+In this tutorial, you'll learn how you can cover your slide's background with a Gradient fill in PowerPoint 2016 for Windows:

-When you select the Gradient Fill radio button, you can see a live preview of the change on the background of your active slide, which changes to a gradient fill -- your slide background will auto-update with any changes you make in the Format Background task pane.
-The options within the Format Background task pane are explained below, as marked in Figure 3, above:
+- When you select the Gradient fill radio button, you can see a Live Preview of the change on the background of your active slide, which changes to a gradient fill.
+Hereafter, your slide background will auto-update with any changes you make in the Format Background Task Pane.
+The options within the Format Background Task Pane are explained below, as marked in Figure 3, above:

-The Shade from title gradient type is unique to Slide Backgrounds, and does not show up in any of the other slide objects that can be filled with gradients.
-That's because only slides have titles, and depending upon the layout you choose or customize, the title could be anywhere on the slide -- it could be on the top, middle, or bottom of the slide.
+- The Shade from title gradient type is unique to Slide Backgrounds, and does not show up in any of the other slide objects that can be filled with gradients.
+That's because only slides have titles, and depending upon the Layout you choose or customize, the title could be anywhere on the slide.
+It could be on the top, middle, or even the bottom of your slide.
 Depending upon where your slide title is located, the Shade from title gradient type applies a gradient fill to the Slide Background that begins from the slide title and ends on the edges of the slide.
 Figure 5 shows variations in the various layouts when we applied a gradient Slide Background with the Shade from title option selected.

 Figure 5: Variations in different slide layouts when Shade from title gradient type is selected

-In addition, options F through I are related to Gradient stops -- this concept is explained within our Gradient Stops in PowerPoint 2013 tutorial.
+- In addition, options F through I are related to Gradient stops.
+This concept is explained within our Gradient Stops in PowerPoint 2016 for Windows tutorial.

 - Click the Reset Background button to abandon all changes you made to the slide background.

-More details about the Apply to All and Reset Background buttons can be found in our Format Slide Background in PowerPoint 2013 tutorial.
+- More details about the Apply to All and Reset Background buttons can be found in our Format Slide Background in PowerPoint 2016 for Windows tutorial.

-Figure 6: Presentation with a gradient fill color background
+Figure 6: Presentation background applied with Shade from title gradient type

 - Remember to save your presentation often.